-- We are heavily dependent on the successful development of our blood-brain barrier ("BBB") technology and the programs currently in our pipeline, which are in the early stages of development.
-There's no assurance that any of our product candidates will receive regulatory approval. - We may not be successful in our efforts to continue to create a pipeline of product candidates or to develop commercially successful products. - We have concentrated a substantial portion of our efforts on the treatment of neurodegenerative diseases, a field that has seen limited success in drug development. - We may encounter substantial delays in our clinical trials, or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all. - We may encounter difficulties enrolling and/or retaining patients in our clinical trials, and our clinical development activities could thereby be delayed or otherwise adversely affected. - Our clinical trials may fail to demonstrate evidence of the safety and efficacy of our product candidates, which would delay or limit the scope of regulatory approval and commercialization. - We face significant competition and there is a possibility that our competitors may achieve regulatory approval before us or develop therapies that are safer or more effective than ours. - The manufacture of our product candidates, particularly those that utilize our BBB platform technology, is complex and we may encounter difficulties in production. - If we are unable to establish sales and marketing capabilities or enter into agreements with third parties, we may not be successful in commercializing product candidates if and when they are approved. - If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of our product candidates.
+- We are heavily dependent on the successful development of our blood-brain barrier ("BBB") technology and the programs currently in our pipeline, which are in the preclinical and clinical development stages. - We may not be successful in our efforts to continue to create a pipeline of product candidates or to develop commercially successful products. - We have concentrated a substantial portion of our efforts on the treatment of neurodegenerative diseases, a field that has seen limited success in drug development. - We may encounter substantial delays in our clinical trials, or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all. - We may encounter difficulties enrolling and/or retaining patients in our clinical trials, and our clinical development activities could thereby be delayed or otherwise adversely affected. - Our clinical trials may reveal significant adverse events, toxicities, or other side effects and may fail to demonstrate substantial evidence of the safety and efficacy or potency of our product candidates, which would prevent, delay or limit the scope of regulatory approval and commercialization. - We face significant competition and there is a possibility that our competitors may achieve regulatory approval before us or develop therapies that are safer or more effective than ours. - The manufacture of our product candidates, particularly those that utilize our BBB platform technology, is complex and we may encounter difficulties in production. - If we are unable to establish sales and marketing capabilities or enter into agreements with third parties, we may not be successful in commercializing product candidates if and when they are approved. - If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of our product candidates.